 Around the station there are 2 main streets: Chuo Dori, which is the main electronics shopping street to the west of the station, and Showa-Dori immediately to the east of the station.
 Showa-Dori is a main traffic road which runs all the way to Ueno 2 miles to the north, and all the way to Tokyo Station several miles to the south.
 Both roads run north to south and parallel to each other.
 In fact, you can easily walk north to Ueno in a few minutes on Showa-Dori.
 Side streets running east-west connect the two north-south streets, so it’s easy to cut over to either quickly.

 Showa Dori facing north.
-Note the Metro track overhead.
+Note the Metro tracks overhead.

 Showa Dori facing NE.